-A design swatch shows some of the decor and colors at the new Table 128 location, set to open in February or March.
+A design swatch shows some of the decor and colors at the new Table 128 location, set to open in February or March of 2022.

 I recently caught up with chef Lynn Pritchard in the new Table 128 space, which is set to open at 220 S.W.
 9th St. in February or March.
 He had an important message: “I learned a lot about my psychology during my semiretirement,” Pritchard said.
 “I’m most excited about seeing my guests.
 I miss them so much.”